xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 Once the devices are up, issue a `vagrant ssh rtr1` and `vagrant ssh rtr2` in separate terminals and start open/R (The run scripts added to each node will automatically detect the interfaces) and start discovering each other).

-Further, for rtr2, I've added a scaling python script that allows you to add up to 8000 routes by manipulating the `batch_size` and `batch_num` values in `<git repo directory>/scripts/increment_ipv4_prefix.py` before running /usr/sbin/run_openr.sh
+Further, for rtr2, I've added a simple route-scaling python script that allows you to add up to 8000 routes by manipulating the `batch_size` and `batch_num` values in `<git repo directory>/scripts/increment_ipv4_prefix.py` before running /usr/sbin/run_openr.sh
 {: .notice--info}

 ```